 About the business features in Quicken

-If you purchased Quicken Business & Personal, you can track personal and business accounts in the same Quicken file.
+If you purchased Quicken Business & Personal, you can track both personal and business finances in the same Quicken file.
+Quicken includes tools for invoicing, tracking income and expenses, managing payments, and generating business reports.

 Start with your banking accounts